solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 6. Check if one of the values for the attribute matches one of the `allowedGroups`; if so, allow the request, otherwise return a `403` response.

 #### Create an LDAP AuthConfig
-Now that we have a good understanding of how Gloo interacts with the LDAP server we can create an `AuthConfig` CRD with our LDAP configuration:
+Now that we have a good understanding of how Gloo Edge interacts with the LDAP server we can create an `AuthConfig` CRD with our LDAP configuration:

 {{< highlight shell "hl_lines=10-13" >}}